RyanSchapiro/DVRP/README.md

 # SCVRP-RL

 Implementation of differing methods for the stochastic capacitated vehicle routing problem (SCVRP).
-This repository combines classical heuristics, adaptive large neighbourhood search, reinforcement learning with Stable-Baselines3, and an experimental PyVRP pipeline while keeping a common Solomon-style instance format and Poisson arrival model.
+This repository combines classical heuristics, adaptive large neighbourhood search, reinforcement learning with Stable-Baselines3, and PyVRPs Genetic Algorithm solver as a baseline for adapted Solomon instances using a Poisson arrival model.

 ## Table of Contents
 - [Project Overview](#project-overview)